Skip to main content

 SO3 + H2O → H2SO4

 Oleum is formed by the absorption of SO3 in an oleum absorption tower.
-The LiquiSonic® sensors provide excellent process control in oleum at concentrations between 20 – 30 wt% and 50 – 60 wt%.
+The LiquiSonic® sensors provide excellent process control in oleum at concentrations between 20 – 30 m% and 50 – 60 m%.
 The sensors are ideally installed in the supply and return lines of the absorption towers and after the dilution unit.

 Contact process

-Originally, the contact process (WSA) was developed to remove sulfur components from exhaust gases of various industrial manufacturing processes.
+The contact process (WSA) was originally developed to remove sulfur components from the exhaust gases of various industrial manufacturing processes.
 Unlike the double contact process, the water vapor remains in the resulting SO2.
-Thanks to a special vanadium-containing catalyst, the gas has no negative impact on the catalytic oxidation of SO2 to SO3 in the converter.
+Thanks to a special vanadium-containing catalyst, the gas has no negative effect on the catalytic oxidation of SO2 to SO3 in the converter.

 Finally, in the contact process, the sulfur trioxide enters the condenser, where water vapor condenses and SO3 into H2SO4 is converted.
-A concentration of 98 wt% is typical here.
-To measure the concentration directly in the line, an installation of the LiquiSonic®-sensors at the end of the condenser and the dilution unit is required.
+A concentration of 98 m% is typical here.
+To measure the concentration directly in the line, the installation of the LiquiSonic®-sensors at the end of the condenser and the dilution unit is required.

 Customer benefits

-With the high sensitivity of the sound velocity concerning the sulfuric acid concentration, the LiquiSonic® sensors achieve a very high accuracy of ± 0.03 wt%.
-The LiquiSonic® measurement systems exceed the accuracy of conductivity and density, as in the concentration range of 80 – 100 wt%, as shown above, there is a clear sound signal and very precise measurements are possible.
-When lowering to a highly corrosive acid level below 95 wt%, the LiquiSonic® measurement systems detect this critical situation and reduce the likelihood of heat exchangers or other components being damaged.
+With the high sensitivity of the sound velocity with respect to the sulfuric acid concentration, the LiquiSonic® sensors achieve a very high accuracy of ± 0.03 m%.
+The LiquiSonic® Measurement systems exceed the accuracy of conductivity and density, as in the concentration range of 80 – 100 m%, as shown above, a clear sound signal is present and very precise measurements are possible.
+When lowering to a highly corrosive acid level below 95 m%, the LiquiSonic® Measurement systems this critical situation and reduce the likelihood that heat exchangers or other components will be damaged.
 This increases process control and safety.
-The inline LiquiSonic® analyzers reduce manual laboratory measurements and save resources and material costs.
+The inline LiquiSonic® Analysis devices reduce manual laboratory measurements and save resources and material costs.
 Example of a typical laboratory titration budget for sulfuric acid measurements:

-- Amortization usually under 12 months, additionally laboratory costs and other costs are eliminated (sampling points, process corrosion, plant shutdown)
+• Payback period usually under 12 months, in addition to laboratory costs, other costs are eliminated (sampling points, process corrosion, plant shutdown)

 We solve your measurement task